rsnodgrass/ag2-persona/PUBLISHING.md

 uv run mypy ag2_persona/
 ```

-### 3. Update Project Version and Changelog
+### 3. Update Project Version

 Update version in `pyproject.toml`:
 ```toml
 version = "0.1.2"  # Increment as needed
 ```

-Update `CHANGELOG.md` with new version details.
+Version changes will be tracked in GitHub releases instead of a separate changelog file.

 ### 4. Build the Package